maelchiotti/LocalMaterialNotes/README.md

 - Share text from other applications to add it directly to a note
 - Share your notes as text
-- Export your notes as JSON and import them back
+- Export your notes as JSON, manually or automatically, and import them back
 - Export your notes as Markdown

 ### Protect

 - Never worry about how your data is handled: it cannot leave your device as the application doesn't have any internet permissions
+- Encrypt your JSON exports

 ### Customize